Shmoopi/Amazon-Dash-Home-Control/README.md

-# Dash Toggles
+# Amazon Dash Home Control
 Easily control Phillips Hue or WeMo Devices with Amazon Dash Buttons

 ## Description
-Have you ever dreamt about controlling your lights or outlets with a Dash button?
-Look no further.
 Using a simple JSON file, you can configure advanced automations and actions for [Amazon Dash Buttons](#Amazon-Dash-Buttons) to control your [Phillips Hue](#Phillips-Hue-Devices) or [WeMo](#WeMo-Devices) devices.
 This application is written in node.js and works on the Raspberry Pi (tested on a Raspberry Pi Model 2 B).

 ## Installation
 ###### *This assumes you have an [Amazon Dash Button](#Amazon-Dash-Buttons) and at least one [Phillips Hue](#Phillips-Hue-Devices)/[WeMo](#WeMo-Devices) device to control